NOW OPEN! – Late-Breaker Abstract Submissions: September 1–14, 2021

-This is your chance to showcase your COVID-19 research, among other topics you have been working on during this challenging year.
-Contribute to advancing the field of emerging infectious diseases, surveillance and epidemic preparedness.
+We are excited to have received your abstract submissions on COVID-19 research, among other topics you have been working on during this challenging year.
+We only hope this has given you the chance to contribute to advancing the field of emerging infectious diseases, surveillance and epidemic preparedness.
 If your abstract is accepted, you will have the opportunity to share and discuss your findings with colleagues, gain feedback from expert faculty, collaborate with other professionals in the field, and expand your professional portfolio.
 Highest scoring abstracts will be published in the International Journal of Infectious Diseases.

 - Antimicrobial resistance & Antimicrobial Stewardship